NickelousTex/LaunchDarklyLOS/README.md

 ```

 ### Part 2
-**Test client side listening feature showing Application Lookup option**
+**Client-Side Listening - Application Lookup Card**
-After logging into LaunchDarkly go to the feature flag for showing the Application Lookup Card: https://app.launchdarkly.com/projects/default/flags/show_application_lookup
+Log into LaunchDarkly and navigate to the Application Lookup Card feature flag: https://app.launchdarkly.com/projects/default/flags/show_application_lookup

 The flag's functionality is designed to be based on context of the admin 'key'

 ![alt text](https://github.com/NickelousTex/LaunchDarklyLOS/blob/main/src/common/images/ApplicationLookup_rule.png "Application Lookup Card")

-Update the key in App.js to be a 'admin_user' - this will pass the targeted rules and the card will appear.
+Update the context object in App.js to match one of the targeted rules.

+Admin Context (Card Visable)
 ```
 context: {
     kind: 'admin',